 Hankinson Rehearsal Hall: Hankinson required a minimum of one hour prior to performance time for set-up.
 The entire recital reservation must be a minimum of three hours long.
 Recitals are not to begin later than 8:00 pm.
 Non-degree recitals requesting Hankinson Rehearsal Hall are subject to a $100 fee.
 If a recital is cancelled less than seven days prior to the performance, this fee is forfeited.

 Stamps and Cady Room: No school owned classical percussion, harpsichord, portative organ, or harp are to be used in these spaces.
 Personally owned instruments may be used if transported and removed within set-up and tear-down times.
 Not ideal for orchestral use.

-Britton Recital Hall and Watkins Lecture Hall: No school owned percussion.
+Britton Recital Hall and Watkins Lecture Hall: No school owned percussion except by special permission from Percussion department.
 Not ideal for orchestral use.
 Must contact SMTD IT if intending to use technology (projection, audio equipment, etc) for orientation with equipment.